Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: The MicroBooNE Detector

 The SN data stream runs in parallel to and independently of the NU data stream.
 As such, it provides a useful platform for studying off-beam signals including rare and/or low-energy signals.
 The SN data stream can also be used for understanding the impact of data reduction and data selection schemes on associated low-energy~\cite{ubsn_2021} and other rare and exotic physics signals.
 Although the MicroBooNE detector, due to its surface location and size, is not highly sensitive to rare processes such as SNB neutrinos or BNV, it serves as an important R\&D facility for developing and validating advanced online TPC-based triggering and data selection techniques.
 In this context, the presented study uses pre-collected data from the SN data stream (and, for simplicity, data from only the collection plane) to develop a fast data selection algorithm to identify Michel electrons from stopping cosmic ray muon decays.
 Online TPC data selection employing this algorithm is subsequently emulated and demonstrated to keep up with data throughput while meeting offline physics performance.
-Such developments are important for future large-scale LArTPC experiments like DUNE, whose massive detector will enable sensitive searches for SNBs~\citep{DUNE3:2016oaz}, proton decay, and other BNV processes~\citep{DUNE2:2016oaz}.\\